maurizio-titz/Power-system-split/README.md

 - `prepare_split_visualization.py`: Prepare data from the results, that we use for visualisation, e.g., prototypical clusters of system splits.
 Run only after `evaluate_cascade.py` has finished.
 - `calc_inertia_placement.py` : Determine optimal inertia placement to mitigate the impact of system splits.
 Run only after `prepare_split_visualization.py` has finished.
 - `calculate_distance_matrix.py`: calculates the distance matrix for clustering blackouts.
 Run only after `prepare_split_visualization.py` has finished.
-- `run_clustering_parallel.py`: applies clustering algorithms to the distance matrix All code assume that your PYTHONPATH contains the repository directory and the code is executed in there, too.
+- `run_clustering_parallel.py`: applies clustering algorithms to the distance matrix.
+Run only after `calculate_distance_matrix.py` has finished.

+All code assume that your PYTHONPATH contains the repository directory and the code is executed in there, too.

 ## Input data and results